 Candidates may bring their own accompanist (if applicable) or, if an accompanist is required, the piano part should be sent to the Music department at least one week before the date of the audition.

-In addition to an academic award, candidates can apply for a Science scholarship.
+In addition to an academic award, Sixth Form candidates can apply for a Science scholarship.
 The award criteria is:

-- Sixth Form: high performance in Senior Scholarship Mathematics paper
+- High performance in Senior Scholarship Science paper

 - An excellent interview with the Head of Science and a demonstrable interest in and enthusiasm for science.